-The Cowichan Valley is named after a Coast Salish word which means “the land warmed by the sun”, a truly appealing area.
-Our easy to find central location here at Cobble Hill is minutes from Highway #1 yet in quiet pastoral country, handy for all these places to see and things to do.
+Cowichan is named after a Coast Salish word which means “land warmed by the sun”, and is a truly appealing area.
+Our easy to find convenient location in Cobble Hill is minutes from Highway #1 in quiet pastoral countryside, handy to everything you may want to see and do.

 You’ll get an excellent introduction to the Cowichan Valley area on this video:

 Recreation options are everywhere:

-- Hiking trails abound – some of our favourites are Cobble Hill Mountain, Cowichan River Provincial Park, Mt Tzouhalem, and Maple Mountain, ask your host for information on less known hikes in the area.
-Or just stroll on beaches – Cherry Point Beach is a popular choice and you can walk or drive the short distance from our front door.
+- Hiking paradise – some of our favourites are Cobble Hill Mountain, Cowichan River Provincial Park, Mt Tzouhalem, and Maple Mountain, ask your host for information on less known hikes in the area.
+Or just stroll on beaches – Cherry Point Beach is popular and you can walk or drive the short distance from our front door.

-- Rent a kayak in Cowichan Bay or Mill Bay, a canoe or jet-ski on Cowichan or Shawnigan Lake.
-There’s fishing along the Cowichan River.
+- Rent a kayak in Cowichan Bay or Mill Bay.

 - And a truly memorable whale-watching experience can be taken from Cowichan Bay – see Ocean Ecoventures.

-Visit charming waterfront communities like Cowichan Bay, Maple Bay or Genoa Bay.
+Visit charming waterfront communities like Cowichan Bay, Maple Bay, Genoa Bay or Ladysmith.
 For example, Cowichan Bay’s locally produced eats are hallmarks of the main street’s favourite haunts – a cheese shop and restaurant, ice cream parlour, and an acclaimed organic bakery.
-Walk the pier, visit the wooden boats at the Cowichan Bay Maritime Centre, and serve aces on the courts at South Cowichan Lawn Tennis Club the oldest active lawn tennis courts in the world.
+Walk the pier, visit the wooden boats at the Cowichan Bay Maritime Centre, and serve aces on the courts at South Cowichan Lawn Tennis Club the oldest active lawn tennis courts in Canada.

 You may have want to visit that remarkable bridge in the above video; it’s the 614 feet long and 145 feet high Kinsol Trestle, west of Shawnigan Lake.